MicrosoftDocs/architecture-center/docs/web-apps/guides/networking/access-multitenant-web-app-from-on-premises-content.md

 ### Alternatives

 For private connectivity, an alternative approach is to use [App Service Environment](/azure/app-service/environment/overview) to host the web application in an isolated environment.
-For the database, you can natively deploy [Azure SQL Managed Instance](/azure/azure-sql/managed-instance/sql-managed-instance-paas-overview) in a virtual network, so you don't need VNet Integration or private endpoints.
+App Service Environment avoids shared [hosting infrastructure](/azure/app-service/environment/ase-multi-tenant-comparison#hosting) between App Service customers.
+For the database, you can natively deploy [Azure SQL Managed Instance](/azure/azure-sql/managed-instance/sql-managed-instance-paas-overview) in a virtual network, so you don't need virtual network Integration or private endpoints.
 These offerings are typically more expensive because they provide single-tenant isolated deployment and other features.

 If you have an App Service Environment but aren't using SQL Managed Instance, you can still use a private endpoint for private connectivity to an Azure SQL database.
 If you already have SQL Managed Instance but are using an App Service, you can still use regional VNet Integration to connect to the SQL Managed Instance private address.